 A Nevada & Grand Canyon Rarity -- The Foundation Map for Southern Nevada

-A remarkable map of the Eastern Half of Nevada, including Las Vegas, the Grand Canyon, Great Salt Lake and Sevier Lake (then called Preuss Lake), being the first scientific mapping of the region and Geore M. Wheeler's first printed map.
+A remarkable map of the Eastern Half of Nevada, including Las Vegas, the Grand Canyon, Great Salt Lake and Sevier Lake (then called Preuss Lake), being the first scientific mapping of the region and George M. Wheeler's first printed map.

 Thomas Streeter noted: "Since Wheeler's exploration was in part over country never before mapped, this as far as I know, is the foundation map for southern Nevada."